FILO Apparel, About Our Products

 How Does Flame-Resistant Clothing Work?

-Most FR clothing is made from material that is designed to be resilient to heat.
-Materials like Nomex, Kevlar, and Modacrylic have excellent flame-resistant qualities and are commonly used to make elements of FR garments.
-Other fabrics, such as cotton, are naturally resistant to flames and can be treated with specialist chemicals to boost their heat resistance and their protective qualities.
+Most flame-resistant (FR) clothing utilizes materials like Nomex, Kevlar, and Modacrylic, known for their robust heat resistance properties.
+These materials are chosen for their excellent flame-resistant qualities and are commonly incorporated into various components of FR garments.
+Additionally, fabrics such as cotton, which are naturally resistant to flames, can be further enhanced with specialized chemicals to increase their heat resistance and protective capabilities.

-Different flame-resistant materials offer different benefits.
-What protects a person in one setting might not be suitable for another, so it’s essential professionals and employers always check which products are best for their workplace.
+Different flame-resistant materials offer distinct advantages depending on the setting.
+What protects individuals in one environment may not be suitable for another, underscoring the importance for professionals and employers to carefully assess which products best suit their workplace needs.

 The Limitations of Flame-Resistant Clothing